microsoft/30daysof/.github/ISSUE_TEMPLATE/---product-feedback--share-your-product-specific-questions--comments.md

 name: "⁉️ Product Feedback: Share your Product-specific questions, comments"
 about: Use this to provide feedback on a product (tools, services, technology)
 title: "[PRODUCT FEEDBACK] "
-labels: 30-feedback
+labels: 30-feedback, product-feedback
-assignees: ''
+assignees: nitya, softchris

 ---

 ## Submitted By
-(your name)
+(your name -  preferably GitHub profile name)

+## Your Role
+> What is your role in this learning context?
+> - Are you a student
+> - career changer
+> -  professional developer?

+---

 ## For Product
-(what Microsoft service, technology or tool do you have feedback on?)
+> What do you have feedback on?
+>  - A Microsoft Service
+>  - A Microsoft Tool
+>  - A Technology Topic
+Specify a name and _share a link to the learning resource you were using_

 ---